What Are The Safest Lithium Battery Cells?

 Is LTO Safer Than NMC?

-Comparing LTO batteries with NMC (Nickel Manganese Cobalt) chemistry, it's clear that the two have distinct differences.
-NMC, a chemistry frequently utilized in LiPo (Lithium Polymer) batteries and 18650 battery cells, has an extremely volatile chemistry.
-This means that if the internal components of NMC cells contact each other, it will likely lead to substantial thermal events, potentially causing a fire or even an explosion.
+Yes, LTO is definitely safer than NMC.
+When comparing LTO batteries with NMC (Nickel Manganese Cobalt) chemistry, it's clear that NMC is the much more dangerous option.
+NMC, a chemistry frequently utilized in LiPo (Lithium Polymer) batteries and 18650 battery cells, is extremely volatile.
+Because of this, if the internal components of NMC cells come into contact with each other, it will more than likely lead to a substantial thermal event, which can cause a fire or even an explosion.

-Canister NMC cells, protected within a durable steel casing, provide a high degree of protection against physical damage.
-However, this safety is compromised if substantial force is applied to these cells.
-Meanwhile, LiPo batteries, though possessing the same sensitive chemistry as NMC, are even more vulnerable due to their soft outer cover and plastic electrolyte.
+Canister NMC cells, protected within a durable steel casing, provide an extremely high degree of protection against physical damage.
+This safety, however, is compromised if substantial force is applied to these cells.
+Meanwhile, LiPo batteries, which possess the same sensitive chemistry as NMC, are even more vulnerable due to their soft outer cover and plastic electrolyte.
+This soft outer casing is one of the main disadvantages of LiPo pouch cells.

 Comparing LTO to NMC and LFP in terms of safety